 During installation, the ESXi installer creates a coredump partition on the boot device.
 The default size of the coredump partition satisfies most installation requirements.

-vSAN 6.5 and later enables you to resize an existing coredump partition on an ESXi host in a vSAN cluster, and enables you to boot from USB/SD devices.
+If you are using vSAN 6.5 or later, you must resize the coredump partition on ESXi hosts to boot from USB/SD devices.
 For more information, see the VMware knowledge base article at http://kb.vmware.com/kb/2147881.

 Hosts that boot from a disk have a local VMFS.
 If you have a disk with VMFS that runs VMs, you must separate the disk for an ESXi boot that is not for vSAN.
 In this case you need separate controllers.

 When you boot ESXi from a USB or SD device, log information and stack traces are lost on host reboot.
 They are lost because the scratch partition is on a RAM drive.
 Use persistent storage for logs, stack traces, and memory dumps.

 Do not store log information on the vSAN datastore.
 This configuration is not supported because a failure in the vSAN cluster could impact the accessibility of log information.

 Consider the following options for persistent log storage: